Jan. 6 'heroes' honored for defending Capitol from Trump mob - NewsBreak

 The June 2021 House vote to award the medals won widespread support from both parties.
 But 21 House Republicans voted against it - lawmakers who had downplayed the violence and stayed loyal to Trump.
 The Senate passed the legislation by voice vote, with no Republican objections.

-With the U.S. Army Band singing “God Bless America,” the ceremony could be the last for some time marking the events of Jan.
-6, 2021, as Republicans in the House majority are unlikely to continue a tradition of commemorating the day.

-Most of the House Republicans objected to certifying Biden’s election.
-Some newly elected Republican lawmakers were at the Capitol on Jan.
-6, 2021.

-Pelosi, McConnell, McCarthy and Senate Democratic Majority Leader Chuck Schumer awarded the medals.
-McCarthy, who is in line to become House speaker when Republicans take control, linked the Jan.
-6 “heroes” to others in law enforcement.
+Pelosi, McConnell, House Republican leader Kevin McCarthy and Senate Majority Leader Chuck Schumer attended the ceremony and awarded medals.

 Signing the bill at the White House last year, Biden said the officers' heroism cannot be forgotten.